 dates:The normal retirement date is the June 30th following the 65th birthday.
 Retirement is possible within 10 years of the normal retirement date, with a minimum of 2 years of service, with a reduction of 5% per annum between actual retirement and normal retirement.
-No reduction is applied if members meet certain age and service requirements, which vary by staff group.
+No reduction is applied once members reach 60 years of age, and meet certain service requirements, which vary by staff group.
 There is no longer a requirement to retire at age 65.
 There are various early retirement windows with various end dates in place for certain administrative staff and unions.